kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-compe/README.md

 If you are enabling the `treesitter` source, please try to disable it.

+### Does not work function signature window.

+The signature help is out of scope of compe.
+It should be another plugin e.g. [lsp_signature.nvim](https://github.com/ray-x/lsp_signature.nvim)

+If you are enabling the `treesitter` source, please try to disable it.

 ### How to remove `Pattern not found`?

 You can set `set shortmess+=c` in your vimrc.